FischerJoao/Right-Time-JS/README.md

 # Hora Certa js
-Treino de JS básico.
-Usar a hora local em um site.
+Treino de JS básico e comandos git.
+A finalidade é usar a informação da hora local em um site.

-Trainning JS.
-Get the local time and show in the website
+Trainning basic of JS and git.
+The objetive is get the local time and show in the website